We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Combine the tomatoes, cucumbers and onions in a large, shallow casserole dish.
 Sprinkle with the coarse sea salt and gently mix together.
 Let the salt soak into the vegetables for 15 minutes.
 It will help draw out the water from the tomatoes and cucumbers and take some of the edge off the onions.
 (If you want to really mellow the onion, soak it in vinegar or cold ice water before adding it to the tomatoes and cucumbers.)

-- Add the green bell pepper to the salad.
+- Add the green bell pepper.

 - Drizzle the cheese with olive oil and sprinkle it with the minced garlic and dried oregano.